hassan-attar/tourify-API/readme.md

 - User profile management
 - Tour statistics and analytics

-## Getting Started

-To set up the Natours API locally, follow these steps:

-1. Clone this repository.
-2. Install Node.js and MongoDB if not already installed.
-3. Install the required dependencies by running: `npm install`
-4. Create a `config.env` file in the root directory and set the necessary environment variables. use `config.env.example` as a template.
-5. Start the server with: `npm start`

 ## API Documentation

-The Natours API provides a set of endpoints for various functionalities:
+The Tourify API provides a set of endpoints for various functionalities:

 - **Tours**: Endpoints related to managing tours and tour information.
 - **Reviews**: Endpoints for submitting and retrieving tour reviews and ratings.
 - **Users**: Endpoints for user authentication, registration, and profile management.
 - **Bookings**: Endpoints for booking tours and managing bookings.

-For detailed information on each endpoint and how to use them, please refer to the <a href="https://documenter.getpostman.com/view/26563178/2s9Y5csKeB" target="_blank">API Documentation</a>.

 ## Technologies Used

-The Natours API is built using the following technologies:
+The API is built using the following technologies:

 - Node.js
 - Express